 The drive time was fairly similar though the drives themselves offer very different sights along the way.
 The only tricky part of getting there is the last step.
 Watch out for Stillhouse Hollow Falls Trail turn off because it is a tiny little road and looks almost like a private driveway.
 However there is a small brown sign letting you know you are almost there so keep your eyes peeled.

 The hike to the waterfall is only about .7 miles!
-Nice and easy- however I will caution you that there are some very steep areas without railings.
-So while the Stillhouse Hollow Falls trail is clearly marked and it is an easy hike, you will still need to use safety precautions if going with youngsters or elderly.
+Nice and easy- however I will caution you that there are some very steep areas without railings on this short hike.
+So while the Stillhouse Hollow Falls trail is clearly marked and it is an easy hike, you will still need to use safety precautions for the steep slopes if going with youngsters or elderly.

-Dogs on leash are permitted by the state on the Stillhouse Hollow Falls trail.
-We brought our dog and we saw a couple of other dogs will hikers while we were there.
+Dogs on leash are permitted by the state on the Still House Hollow Falls trail.
+We brought our dog and we saw a couple of other dogs with hikers while we were there.

 The trail has a turn off where you can go and get a view from the top of the waterfall.
 That is the easiest park of the hike without the steep drop offs.